 The program may also be of particular interest to students with a possible interest in doctoral studies.

-Applicants should note that the research masters* degree programs are not formally accredited by the Canadian or American boards.
-Those seeking an accredited degree are encouraged to apply to the School’s MCRP program
+Applicants should note that the Research Masters (MAP/MScP) degree programs are not formally accredited by the Canadian or American boards.
+Those seeking an accredited degree are encouraged to apply to the School’s Master of Community and Regional Planning (MCRP) program.

 *Upon graduation students in the research masters area receive a Master of Arts in Planning (MAP) if they entered the program with a Bachelor of Arts degree or a Master of Science in Planning (MScP) if they entered the program with a Bachelor of Science degree.